unixwzrd/unixwzrd.github.io/html/Policies/Privacy_ChatGPT_Chat_History_Download_for_Safari.md

 ### 4. **Permissions**
 To function correctly, this extension requests minimal permissions:

-✅ “Active Tab” permission – Needed to detect and download chat data from ChatGPT.
+✅ "Active Tab" permission – Needed to detect and download chat data from ChatGPT.

 ✅ File Access – Required to save chat logs locally to your device.